 The best lidos & splash parks

 Starting off with outdoor pools, we head first to Aldershot Lido.
-One of the most impressive lidos in Hampshire (and possibly the country), it’s less lido and more waterpark with no less than three water flumes, fountains and a big old sandpit for the toddlers.
+One of the most impressive in Hampshire (and possibly the country), it’s less lido and more waterpark with no less than three water flumes, fountains and a big old sandpit for the toddlers.
 It’s open at weekends in June, then daily from Fri 1 July 2022.

-If you can’t get into the Lymington spot then just down the road is the New Forest Water Park in Fordingbrdige with its 4,000 square metre aqua park.
+If you can’t get into the Lymington spot then just down the road is the New Forest Water Park in Fordingbridge with its 4,000 square metre aqua park.
 As well as taking a punt on the water inflatable obstacle course, you can also book in to try out some cable wakeboarding and stand up paddle boarding as well.
 It’s also home to the Hampshire Open Water Swim Centre for some wild swimming adventures.

 If you’re looking for smaller splash parks for the little ones there are a huge amount across the area.
 Basingstoke has the recently refurbished Chineham Splash Pad at Chineham Park in Popley, and the centrally located paddling pool at Eastrop Park.

 Over in the Totton and Eling areas, there is Testwood Paddling Pool and Hanger Farm Pool – though these tend to rotate between which is open and can be closed at short notice.

-Hedge End also has its own paddling pool at the St Johns Recreation Ground and there’s a bit of free parking and an ice-cream stand there as well (I’ll have a mint Cornetto, please!).
-And Eastleigh has Fleming Park Paddling Pool just off Passfield Avenue.
+Hedge End also has its own paddling pool at the St Johns Recreation Ground and there’s a bit of free parking and an ice-cream stand there as well (I’ll have a Cornetto, please!).
+And Eastleigh has Fleming Park Paddling Pool (above), just off Passfield Avenue.